Mustfa-IT/MetadataTemplates/addons/metadata_templates/README.md

 - Circular inheritance is prevented automatically
 - Child templates override parent properties with the same name
 - Multiple levels of inheritance are supported (grandparent, great-grandparent, etc.)

+## Import/Export Templates

+The plugin allows you to share templates between projects or with other team members.

+### Exporting Templates

+1. Click the **Export Templates** button in the Templates tab
+2. Choose a location and filename to save the templates as a JSON file
+3. All current templates will be saved to the selected file

+### Importing Templates

+1. Click the **Import Templates** button in the Templates tab
+2. Select a JSON file containing templates to import
+3. Choose a merge strategy:
+   - **Replace All Templates**: Removes all existing templates and uses only the imported ones
+   - **Only Add New Templates**: Keeps existing templates and only adds templates that don't already exist
+   - **Replace Node Types**: Replaces templates for node types in the imported file, but keeps other node types

+### Sharing Templates

+Templates are stored in standard JSON format, making them easy to share:
+- Between different projects
+- With team members
+- In version control systems
+- As part of asset packages

 ## Using Metadata in Your Code